zapccu/mqtt_cul_server/doc/somfy.md

 Then, send the string `PROG` to the MQTT `set` topic with the address you chose in the config file.
 The exact topic name can be found by listening to the discovery messages, it is e.g. `homeassistant/cover/somfy/B0C102/set`

+## Calibrating

+After sending an MQTT set command with payload CALIBRATE the state of the device is changing to "calibrating" and the shutter is closing.
+As soon as the shutter is closed, press STOP.
+Five seconds later the shutter will be opened again.
+When it's open, press STOP again.
+The measured values for up_time and down_time are written to the state file.

+Calibration can be interrupted by sending the CALIBRATE command again.